hsxie/gpdf/README.md

 A fast and accurate approach is provided, where FFT is used.

-Ref and cite: Hua-Sheng Xie, Generalized plasma dispersion function: One-solve-all treatment, visualizations, and application to Landau damping,  Phys.
+Ref and cite: [Xie2013] Hua-Sheng Xie, Generalized plasma dispersion function: One-solve-all treatment, visualizations, and application to Landau damping,  Phys.
 Plasmas 20, 092125 (2013), doi: 10.1063/1.4822332.

 # Maxwellian distribution (i.e., the most widely used)

-The plasma dispersion function $Z(z)$ can also be calculated by J-pole Pade approximation (probably the quickest method), i.e.,
+The plasma dispersion function $Z(z)$ can also be calculated by J-pole Pade approximation, i.e.,

 $Z(z)={\sum}_{j=1}^{J} \frac{b_j}{z-c_j}$.